imhuaweizhu/stock-yfinance/README.md

 1. absolute valuation, and
 2. relative valuation.

 I don't like using absolute valuation because it requires a lot of assumptions.
-Therefore here I'm only using relative valuation method.
+Therefore here I'm only using the relative valuation method.

 ## Question 4: Is there a wide moat around the business?

-This is the **most important** step, and unfortunately it can't be evaluated quantatively by using numbers in income statement, balance sheet, and cashflow statement.
+This is the **most important** step, and unfortunately, it can't be evaluated quantitatively by using numbers in the income statement, balance sheets, and cash flow statement.

 [7 Powers: The Foundations of Business Strategy](https://www.amazon.com/7-Powers-Foundations-Business-Strategy/dp/0998116319?&_encoding=UTF8&tag=happyhz-20&linkCode=ur2&linkId=19382442d54ee60dd4a79d787ee93e37&camp=1789&creative=9325) by Hamilton Helmer are used to determine how wide the moat is.